 This analysis groups services as to whether they performed higher or lower than the average performance of all 32 Scottish Councils.
-The data is gathered by the Improvement Services who produce a National Benchmarking Overview report, the 2020-21 report, the latest published Local Government Benchmarking Framework information, can be accessed here.
+The data is gathered by the Improvement Services who produce a National Benchmarking Overview report, the 2020-21 report can be accessed here.

-The data relating to 2020-21 has been impacted by the Covid-19 pandemic therefore many of the indicators cannot be directly compared with performance in previous years or with other councils.
+The data relating to 2020-21 has been impacted by the COVID pandemic therefore many of the indicators cannot be directly compared with performance in previous years or with other councils.
 As such, this data should be treated with caution and is best accompanied with the narrative provided by managers and presented to the Service and Performance Panel in June 2022.